vdavid/number-learning-app/docs/style-guide.md

 ## Code

+### Comments

+Only add JSDoc that actually adds info.

-- Add meaningful comments for public go functions, methods, and types to help the next dev.
+- ✅ Add meaningful comments for public functions, methods, and types to help the next dev.
+- ❌ BUT DO NOT use JSDoc for stuff like `Gets the name` for a function called `getName` :D
+- ❌ DO NOT repeat TypeScript types in `@param`/`@returns`.
+- ✅ USE JSDoc to mark caveats, tricky/unusual solutions, formats (`YYYY-MM-DD`), and constraints (`must end with /`)
+- ⚠️ Before adding JSDoc, try using a more descriptive name for the function/param/variable.

+### TypeScript

-- Don't use classes in TypeScript, use only modules.
+- Only use functional components and modules.
+No classes anywhere.
-- Keep editor settings in sync with `.editorconfig`, gofmt, and Prettier config so they all format code consistently.
+- Prefer functional programming (map, reduce, some, forEach) and pure functions wherever it makes sense.
+- Use `const` for everything, unless it makes the code unnecessarily verbose.
+- Start function names with a verb, unless unidiomatic in the specific case.
+- Use `camelCase` for variable and constant names, including module-level constants.
+- Put constants closest to where they are used.
+If a constant is only used in one function, put it in that function.
+- For maps, try to name them like `somethingToSomeethingElseMap`.
+That avoids unnecessary comments.
+- Keep interfaces minimal: only export what you must export.

+## Git

-## Commit messages
+### Commit messages

 The first line is max 50 characters.
 Examples: "Add new feature X", "Frontend: Fix Save button size on the Settings page"